NohaAshraf85/Team-Profile-Generator/README.md

 ## Contributing

 To contribute to this project, please make sure you follow the guidelines in [The Contributor Covenant](https://www.contributor-covenant.org/) as general guidelines.
-Kindly maintain thr highest ethics and respect.
+Kindly maintain the highest ethics and respect.
 For further questions or requests kindly contact me through my [Email](mailto:noha_ashraf85@hotmail.com) or [GitHub](https://github.com/NohaAshraf85)

 ## Tests

-The application has been tested using [jest package](https://www.npmjs.com/package/jest), requires installation through `npm install jest` command.
+The application has been tested using the [jest package](https://www.npmjs.com/package/jest), note:(requires installation through `npm install jest` command).

 The unit test is conducted on the 4 classes that form the solution: